Pronounced - Mah Mih Yah Bwafoh

 Since making her on-screen acting debut in 2012, in the award winning indie film Asa as the title role, MaameYaa has gone on to star in other indies and short films ( Bus Nut.
 Directed by Akosua Adoma Owusu as well as TV: Madam Secretary, Blacklist & Mysteries of Laura to name a few.
 Ms. Boafo also leads the cast of An African City, the international hit web series that is "Africa's answer to Sex & the City" (CNN).
 Commercial appearances include Nickolodeon and Movicel starring Miss Universe 2011 Leila Lopes and Dove Chocolate among others.

-MaameYaa was recently nominated a Lortel Award in Outstanding Lead Actress in a Play this year for her role as Paulina Sarpong in the critically acclaimed School Girls; Or, the African Mean Girls Play which, by popular demand, will return to New York at MCC Theater this fall as well as have a West Coast premeire at the CTG's Kirk Douglas Theater in Lost Angeles.
+MaameYaa was recently nominated a Lortel Award, Outer Critic's Circle for Outstanding Lead Actress in a Play this year for her role as Paulina Sarpong in the critically acclaimed School Girls; Or, the African Mean Girls Play which, by popular demand, will return to New York at MCC Theater this fall as well as have a West Coast premeire at the CTG's Kirk Douglas Theater in Lost Angeles.
+She was also nominated for the Drama League's Distinguished Performance award as well.